maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 * Compound first constituents adopt -s- more frequently as simplexes (108)
 * If 0 appears after a compound constituent, the corresponding simplex most probably also attaches 0, while -s- sometimes replaces the default simplex linker (110)
 * 0 always appear after a full vowel (110)
-* It is incorrect that no linker ever appears after derivate F with -e suffix, it is more of a tendency (112)
 * -s- can signalize the head boundary (112)
 * -(e)n- points to weak nouns, even if not ending in schwa (118, 119)
 * -(e)n- is required by weak M (mostly animate) (119)